matey-0/Reynard/README.md

 ## Regarding VPNs
 > **Note:** VPNs don't make you anonymous, they are just an extra layer of security/privacy.
 They are mainly useful for preventing your ISP from tracking you, circumventing location or network-based censorship, and for preventing IP-address based tracking.

-I recommend using a well-regarded VPN in addition to this setup.
+A VPN is not essential, but very useful, that being said, I recommend using a well-regarded VPN in addition to this setup.
 Mullvad VPN or Proton VPN are good options (no-logging, fast, good privacy policies, etc); I personally use Mullvad VPN.
-If you decide to use a VPN, you will need to setup AdGuard Home to work properly with the VPN.
-A VPN is not essential, but very useful.
+If you decide to use a VPN and AdGuard Home (like I do), you will need to setup AdGuard Home to work properly with the VPN.

 ## Quick Start
 ### Requirements